TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 ### 4. Piping promises and iterators would be supported otherwise anyway

-It is unclear what practical advantage there could possibly be of piping non-explicitly-returned promises/iterators instead of the declared output, especially since piping explicitly returned promises/iterators in a declared `Function` would work as expected anyway.
+Piping explicitly returned promises/iterators in a declared `Function` would work as expected anyway, so it is unclear what practical advantage there could possibly be of piping non-explicitly-returned promises/iterators instead of the declared output, in the cases of the examples in 1.

 ## Isn't overloading an operator with different types producing different expression results a bad thing?